What We Offer

 The museum has provided a successful education service under the direction of a qualified teacher for a number of years.
 Popular are the formal workshops for school groups and no less popular are the casual sessions for other groups.

 Schools visits are welcomed.
 Within our subject areas and resources, we will do our best to meet the needs of any school group that wishes to visit.
 Do contact us in advance to discuss your requirements.
 We regularly have group visits from primary schools, secondary schools, special units and Cadet Forces.
 The most popular aspects of our education services are our unique workshops on National Curriculum topics for Key Stage 2.
-Advance booking is necessary to avoid clashes and to ensure each group receives individual attention from the Education Advisor or other members of museum staff.
+Please book at least two months in advance.
+This is to ensure each group receives individual attention from the Education Officer or other members of museum staff.

 For information on our education packages please complete our contact form

 Life Long Learning: